Glen Benton: Bob Larson controversy

-Animal sacrifice allegations
+Allegations of animal abuse

 In 1992, newspapers reported that Benton had expressed an interest in, and participated in, the slaughter of live rodents such as rats and squirrels.
-During an interview with NME Magazine, Benton shot a squirrel with a pellet gun: Benton explained it was to prevent any further damage to his electrical system and other contents in the attic of his home where the interview was held.
+During an interview with NME, Benton shot a squirrel in the head with a pellet gun; Benton explained that it was done to prevent any further damage to his electrical system and other contents in the attic of his home where the interview was being held.
 The publicity led to an attempted bomb attack on Benton during Deicide's Legion tour at the International 2 in Manchester, England, by an animal rights organization.
 Benton was also beaten up in Bradford.
 A similar attack was attempted at a previous show in Stockholm, where a supposed small fire bomb was set to detonate during Deicide's set.
 No one was injured, but the bomb damaged the venue.
 The bomb was reported to be an M-80.
 The tour was curtailed.

+Deicide also caused controversy early in its career when Benton tossed rotting animal meat into the crowd.
+Benton recalled: “I didn’t think playing shows with rotting meat as part of our set-up was gonna cause that much of a shitstorm.
+Within three shows of that stuff I had the authorities bearing down on me, so it was a very short-lived moment in Deicide history.”